Relintai/codot/README.md

 Based on my fork of godot (https://github.com/Relintai/godot) Commit: c4864a0e5f73a375259503ea1485794a6aad6df7

+As a first step I think I'll just start by removing unnecessary things from godot, that I don't personally use / need.\
+Making the list below made me realize that just doing this should probably improve my life by quite a bit.

+Also I'll probably change things over time to a form where just switching to a C compiler is possible (kind of the list below, but in a lot more incremental fashion.), if I end up going as far as C.

+This repo might end up being a just a test bed, if I end up doing these they will probably happen here: https://github.com/Relintai/pandemonium_engine .

 Some remarks:

 After messing around for a bit, doing this by hand will take a lot longer that I first thought.